 All styles, except s cannot represent a hexadecimal number.

 The provider parameter is an IFormatProvider implementation whose GetFormat method returns a NumberFormatInfo object that provides culture-specific formatting information.
 When the method is invoked, it calls the provider parameter's GetFormat method and passes it a Type object that represents the NumberFormatInfo type.
 The GetFormat method then returns the NumberFormatInfo object that provides information about the format of the s parameter.
 There are three ways to use the provider parameter to supply custom formatting information to the parse operation:

 You can pass a CultureInfo object that represents the culture that supplies formatting information.
 Its GetFormat method returns the NumberFormatInfo object that provides numeric formatting information for that culture.

-If provider is nullptr, the formatting of s is interpreted based on the NumberFormatInfo object of the current culture.
+If provider is null, the formatting of s is interpreted based on the NumberFormatInfo object of the current culture.

 If a separator is encountered in the s parameter during a parse operation, and the applicable currency or number decimal and group separators are the same, the parse operation assumes that the separator is a decimal separator rather than a group separator.
 For more information about separators, see CurrencyDecimalSeparator, NumberDecimalSeparator, CurrencyGroupSeparator, and NumberGroupSeparator.

 Available since 2.0

 Windows Phone Silverlight

 Available since 7.0